 a) Home Trade / Internal Trade:

 In this trade, buying and selling of goods and services takes place within the geographical boundries of a country.
-It uses local currency for the exchange of goods and services.
+It is conducted with local currency for the exchange of goods and services.

 It is further divided as follows -